L3viathan/OIL/README.md

   Anytime it would expect user input, it instead reads it from the next cell in the reading location.
 Effectively, this acts as a way to define something like functions.
+- `ord` (16): Advance the head twice, reading the next two values (A, B).
+  Convert the value from cell A into a string.
+Put its length in cell B, and each of the numeric values of the codepoints of its characters seperately into cells after B.
+- `chr` (17): Advance the head thrice, reading the next three values (A, B, C), and put the codepoint sequence that starts at cell A and is B cells long into cell C, converted into the characters of that codepoint.
+An invalid codepoint maps to `U+FFFD`.

 ## See also